 Screenshot of files encrypted by Guvara (".guvara" extension):

-As with most of ransomware from Djvu family, Guvara also displays a fake Windows update pop-up during the encryption:
+As with most ransomware from the Djvu family, Guvara displays a fake Windows update pop-up during the encryption:

 Screenshot of websites added to Windows hosts file: